 Employers may face a number of penalties if it is proven they have violated any provisions of FWRISA.
 Examples of violations include:

-Such employers may be asked to compensate the foreign worker.
+Such employers may be required to compensate the foreign worker.
 Other penalties for violation of FWRISA include: